fast-af/fast-checkout-woocommerce/README.md

 ##### Request help from Fast
 If you're not comfortable diving into WordPress and installing a plugin in the next section, this step allows you to ask for help from the Fast Customer Success team.

+Click the "Help me go Fast" button and it will initate a chat with our team where you can request an install.

 ### Install WordPress Plugin
 Test